riboviz/example-datasets/README.md

 * config.yaml files that describe all parameters for the riboviz run, and IF NEEDED:
 * trancriptome or ORFeome files needed:
-  * .fasta files of transcript/extended-ORF sequences
+  * .fasta files of transcript/extended-ORF sequences **in the positive strand**
   * .gff files that describe the CDS/ORF position within the fasta file
 * .fasta files of contaminants to exclude (rRNA, tRNA, etc)

-The .fasta/.gff files would **not** be needed if example-datasets already had an analysis of another dataset on the same transcriptome, so please check first.
+The .fasta/.gff files would **not** be needed if example-datasets already had an analysis of another dataset on the same species/transcriptome, so please check first.

 ## config.yaml